bg-write/chatGPT-cheatsheet/README.md

 ## Table of Contents

-- What to Know Before Getting Started (Who is This Guide For?)
+- Getting Started (Who is This Guide For?)
 - AI Overview
 - Machine Learning Overview
 - ChatGPT Overview